 - Method of extraction—either solvent or solventless

 - Post-extraction refining techniques—dewaxing, winterization, whipping, etc.

-Dabs are most commonly made by commercial extractors creating in bulk.
+Dabs are most commonly made in bulk by commercial extractors.
 To do so, cannabis plant material and a solvent, such as butane, propane, etc., is placed in a contained, closed-loop system for several hours, creating a concentrate slurry, in which the solvent strips trichomes from the plant material.

 The solvent is then purged from the slurry and the cannabis extraction pulled from the machine.
 Solvent extractions will often be further refined.

 Because butane is primarily used in solvent extractions, these cannabis products are commonly known as BHO, or butane hash oil.
 Butane, propane, and other common solvents are also called hydrocarbons, so solvent extraction can also be called hydrocarbon extraction.

 Common solvent extractions include: shatter, wax, live resin, budder, badder, crumble, sugar, taffy, and many more.
 They are usually cheaper and easier to make than solventless extractions but are made with chemical solvents.